FrankMeijering/WB3575-Group-9/README.md

 # WB3575-Group-9
-A-CAES Design Project for the ELECS TU Delft Minor Programme
+This repository is dedicated to a thermodynamic calculator for an A-CAES (Adiabatic Compressed Air Energy Storage) system.
+This project is part of the ELECS (Engineering for Large-Scale Energy Conversion and Storage) minor programme at TU Delft.